 Three stations besides the Start/Finish, all reasonably spaced at roughly mile 4, 9, 16, 20 (S/F) around the lake so you won’t have to camel up unreasonably.
 Weather-dependent, you may need only one water bottle between stations.
 Whether you bring knife & spork for consumption of solids will be your decision.
 The Aid Stations will be headed up by: AS/1 – Edie Riedel and the Mud N Guts Trail Running Tribe- These folks are locals, who frequently run the Chicot trail, and trail races & ultras all over the country.
 They have also been doing this A/S for years.
 A/S 2 – The FORGE Racing Crew- These kids are trail and trail ultra runners, they love drinking and sharing beer, and have been doing this A/S for years.
 A/S 3 – Mark Wieneke and a crew of tip top trail and ultra trail runners.
 If you don’t know Mark, then get to know him.
 He is responsible for the birth and life of trail ultras all over the country including the Cajun Coyote.
 The Cajun is honored to have Mark with us.
 And finally A/S 4 – S/F – Will be brought to you by FORGE Racing.
 We will hover over your drop bags and keep them safe as well as…well,you’ll see. :)

 Trees and other similarly visible reference points are painted with vertical orange painted blazes.
-Only at areas where those blazes don’t exist – e.g., from the Start/Finish area to the trail itself – we’ll provide markings / orange hanging tape to prevent your getting off course.
+Only at areas where those blazes don’t exist – e.g., from the Start/Finish area to the trail itself – we’ll provide markings / orange hanging tape as well as a few arrows to prevent your getting off course.
 There ARE other trails with different color blazes (e.g., blue), so if you find yourself on a trail with a different color blaze, guess where you AREN’T… (More than a couple of you reading this can’t wait for the challenge of proving you can get lost…)

 With a fairly simple course to manage, that means we’ll also have a fairly simple communications system (hovering helo’s & video feed? nah…).
 And with that simplicity, OUR agenda for YOU is also fairly simple: just insure you have checked in at each aid station – don’t just blow into town and expect someone to recognize your presence; YOU must engage THEM.
 Failure to do so, especially across consecutive stations, could mean you lose official recognition of your miles and may not win some nifty prize for all those (now unofficial) miles on your logbook.
 Too, if your motivation fades to just a fog and you would rather just curl up with a pillow somewhere else, let the station honcho know of your departure from the game.
 Go back to the S/F and replenish your body…